tamachine/multi-tenant-backend/README.md

     php artisan migrate

+Run the database seeder for translations
+    php artisan db:seed --class=LanguageLineSeeder

 Start the local development server

     php artisan serve

 You can now access the server at http://localhost:8000

+## Translations

+Translations are stored in database using https://github.com/spatie/laravel-translation-loader package.
+With this package, all laravel 'trans' function are available.
+You can mix using language files and the database.
+If a translation is present in both a file and the database, the database version will be returned.

+The structure for the translations is always:

+'group' ->  web / admin / api
+'key'   -> 'key-group.key' where  'key-group' is something like 'general', 'reviews', 'home'

+There is one Seeder for every 'group.key-group'.
+You can run LanguageLineSeeder to run all translations seeders (if you create a new one, include it in LanguageLineSeeder).
+You can run it as many times as you want since it uses the firstOrCreate method.

+Please, note that 'group.key-group.key' must be unique and that all translations can be changed by users so as far as possible, don't include parameters in the translations so the user can not modify them.

 ## Tailwind